ska-telescope/ska-data-lifecycle/scripts/README.md

 1) Create the necessary config files (as above).
 2) Ensure that the file or directory, specified by the `benchmarks.migrate<#>.uri` in the migration config file, is already on the source storage endpoint.
-3) Manually obtain access token from the DLM auth provider (i.e. https://sdhp.stfc.skao.int/dp-dm/dlm/token_by_auth_flow) and place it in the migration config file under `dlm.token`.
+3) Manually obtain access token from the DLM auth provider (e.g. https://sdhp.stfc.skao.int/dp-dm/dlm/token_by_auth_flow) and place it in the migration config file under `dlm.token`.
 4) Run

 ```